 Can You Prevent Mange?

 The easiest way to prevent mange is to keep your dog away from any other infected pups and have your canine checked during regular visits to the vet.
-It’s helpful to bathe your dog regularly and make sure that their living space is clean and hygienic.
+It’s helpful to wash your dog often and make sure that their living space is clean and hygienic.
 Mites love to live in less-than-clean environments.

 Sarcoptic mange is not preventable, but you can increase your dog’s chances of avoiding it by helping your pooch keep a strong and healthy immune system.
 Maintaining a peaceful environment in your home and calmly interacting with your dogs can also help.
 Stress is a significant contributor to canine skin conditions, and preventing stress can help prevent mange.